A Barrier Certificate-based Simplex Architecture for Systems with Approximate and Hybrid Dynamics: Related Work

-Kundu et al.~\cite{Kundu2019} and Wang et al.~\cite{permissiveBC} use BaCs for safety of microgrids, and Prajna et al.~\cite{prajna2007} propose an approach for stochastic safety verification of continuous and hybrid systems using BaCs.
-These approaches are based on the use of verified-safe controllers; they do not allow the use of unverified high-performance controllers, do not consider switching conditions, etc.
+Kundu et al.~\cite{Kundu2019} and Wang et al.~\cite{permissiveBC} use BaCs to ensure safety of microgrids.
+Their work allows use of verified-safe controllers only; unlike our Simplex-based approach, they do not allow the use of unverified high-performance controllers, do not consider switching conditions, etc.

+Various methods have been proposed to synthesize BaCs for stochastic systems, e.g., \cite{SALAMATI2024,yang2020efficient,wang2023,Lavaei2022}.
+These methods model nondeterministic system as stochastic systems and generate BaCs using either a data-driven approach~\cite{SALAMATI2024} or by modeling jumps as a stochastic difference equation with noise~\cite{Lavaei2022}.
+These methods provide bounds on safety probability of the system by generating BaCs.
+Our method bounds the error of an approximate system and then derives a BaC giving deterministic safety guarantees.